Leverage the Spread of AI: Build an AI-Powered Prompt Sharing Web App with Next.js 13.4, MongoDB, Tailwind CSS, and NextAuth

 The above code represents a Form component that is used to render a form for creating a post or prompt in the application.
 Let's go through the code and understand its functionality:

-1. The Link component is imported from "next/link" to create links within the application.
+Linkcomponent is imported from "next/link" to create links within the application. - The

-• It includes a heading displaying the form type using the type prop.
+sectionelement with CSS classes for styling. - It includes a heading displaying the form type using the

 Overall, this code represents a reusable form component that can be used for creating or updating posts.
 It renders the form inputs, handles user input changes, and triggers the form submission when the user clicks the submit button.